 The close that keeps getting longer

-You see the same five symptoms in nearly every finance team we walk through — from mid-market to enterprise multi-entity.
+You see the same five symptoms in nearly every finance team we walk through, from a single accounting group to an enterprise running many entities.
 None of them are about effort; they are about plumbing.

 Close cycles running 10+ business days